 Schedule some time for clean-up at the end of the day.
 Clean all your supplies and put them back in their home.

-Batching means you do similar tasks and group them together, like a production line.
+Batching means you do similar tasks and group them, like a production line.

-Next paint all the grass for each of the paintings.
+Next, paint all the grass for each of the paintings.

 Then add all the trees to each painting at the same time.